Thermodynamic and Scaling Limits of the non-Gaussian Membrane Model

 where $V_1$ and $V_2$ are potentials characterizing the membrane's lateral tension and bending rigidity (see \cite{CDH21} and references therein).
 The membrane model is also interesting due to its scaling properties, especially in the critical dimension $d=4$, which plays a role analogous to that dimension $2$ plays for the discrete GFF.
 In this dimension, correlations are logarithmic.

 We mention some relevant results about the Gaussian membrane model proved in \cite{CDH19}.
-The covariance operator of the Gaussian membrane model is the inverse discrete bi-Laplacian operator with ``pinned" Dirichlet boundary conditions.
+The covariance operator of the Gaussian membrane model is the inverse discrete bi-Laplacian operator with "pinned" Dirichlet boundary conditions.
 An analysis of the scaling limit of this operator in $d=2,3$, proving convergence to the solution of a continuum problem, was achieved in \cite{MS19} and is used for the $d=2,3$ scaling limit results of \cite{CDH19}.
 Specifically, \cite{CDH19} proves that the rescaled and interpolated membrane model $\ol{\phi}$ converges weakly as $L \to \infty$ to a continuum Gaussian process on $[-1,1]^d$.
-In $d \geq 4$, \cite{CDH19} proves limits of $\ol{\phi}$ using a framework of Gaussian fields and an extension of a method from \cite{T64} on the approximation of discrete equations by PDE.
+In $d \geq 4$, \cite{CDH19} proves limits of $\ol{\phi}$ (on smooth domains instead of $\car_L$) using a framework of Gaussian fields and an extension of a method from \cite{T64} on the approximation of discrete equations by PDE.

-Besides for scaling limits, other questions of interest for the membrane model (and many other interface models) include entropic repulsion, pinning, wetting, and the behavior of the interface maximum.
+Besides for scaling limits, other questions of interest for the membrane model (and many other interface models) include entropic repulsion, pinning, wetting, behavior of the interface maximum, and level set percolation.
 Entropic repulsion was addressed in $d \geq 5$ by \cite{K07} and \cite{S03}, in $d=4$ by \cite{K09} (and the thesis \cite{K08}), and in $d=2,3$ by \cite{BDKS19}.
-For pinning in $d \geq 4$, some recent results are given in \cite{S20a}, and pinning in $d =2,3$ is not well understood.
+For pinning in $d \geq 4$, results are given in \cite{S20a}, and pinning in $d =2,3$ is not well understood.
 The behavior of the maximum height of the membrane for the critical dimension $d=4$ was addressed in \cite{S20b} and for $d \geq 5$ in \cite{CCH16}.
+Level-set percolation was recently investigated in \cite{CN22} and \cite{M22}.
 These results are all for the Gaussian model.
 For the non-Gaussian model, there are very few results.
 Notably, \cite{CD09} proved the scaling limit for the non-Gaussian model in $d=1$ using a random walk representation specific to one-dimension. \end{subsection}